hackclub/hackclub/workshops/login_auth/README.md

 So let's begin 💨

 ## Creating a Firebase project 💻
-First, you will need to sign in to [Firebase](https://firebase.google.com/) using a Google account.
-You can [create one here](https://accounts.google.com/signup).
+First, you will need to [sign in to Firebase](https://firebase.google.com/) using a Google account.
+If you don't have you can [create one here](https://accounts.google.com/signup).

 After signing in you will see a page similar to this: